 - 1. Provide a focal point for seasonal outlooks of Antarctic sea ice (winter and summer), where the results are exchanged, compared, discussed and put in perspective with those from the Arctic thanks to interactions within the (Arctic) SIPN, - 2.
 Provide news and information on the state of Antarctic sea ice, highlight recent published research, report ongoing observational campaigns and disseminate upcoming events (conferences, workshops, webinars, et cetera), - 3.
-Coordinate realistic prediction exercises, focusing on summer, and possibly aligned with the Year Of Polar Prediction (YOPP)'s Special Observing Periods.
+Coordinate realistic prediction exercises, focusing on summer, and aligned with the Year Of Polar Prediction (YOPP)'s Special and Targeted Observing Periods (SOPs and TOPs).
+A TOP is scheduled for austral fall 2022.

 We remind the reader that SIPN South is not an operational forecasting exercise.
-A brief assessment of forecast skill was performed in Massonnet et al. (2018, 2019) for the predictions of past years.
+A brief assessment of forecast skill was performed in Massonnet et al. (2018, 2019, 2020) for the predictions of past years.

-Forecasting sea ice during austral summer 2019-2020
+Forecasting sea ice during austral summer 2020-2021

-We issued a call on November 7th, 2019, to collect forecasts covering the period December 1st 2019-February 28th 2020 (the 29th of February 2020 was deliberately excluded from the analyses).
+We issued a call on November 15th, 2020, to collect forecasts covering the period December 1st 2020-February 28th 2021.

-So far, we have received 7 submissions and would like to thank all contributors for their participation.
-We expect one additional submission within the next days.
-Possible new submissions will be displayed in future reports but, in any case, they will not use data past December 1st.
+So far, we have received 13 submissions (258 forecasts) and would like to thank all contributors for their participation.
+We expect two to three additional submissions within the next days.
+New submissions will be displayed in future reports but, in any case, they will not use data past December 1st 2020.

-We asked contributors to provide, in order of descending priority, (1) the total Antarctic sea-ice area ("SIA") for each day of December-February 2019-2020, (2) the sea-ice area per 10° longitude bands ("rSIA") for each day of December-February 2019-2020 and (3) the sea-ice concentration ("SIC") for each day of December-February 2019-2020
+We asked contributors to provide, in order of descending priority, (1) the total Antarctic sea-ice area ("SIA") for each day of December-February 2020-2021, (2) the sea-ice area per 10° longitude bands ("rSIA") for each day of December-February 2020-2021, (3) the sea-ice concentration ("SIC") for each day of December-February